vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 ### 4.1 Project structure

 #### _model_
-Contains PulseCounter and PulseCounterMgr state machines
+It contains PulseCounter and PulseCounterMgr state machines

-#### src
+#### _src_
-Includes both application code and BSP (Board Support Package) code.
+It includes both application code and BSP (Board Support Package) code.
 The most important files and directories are listed below:

 *   _signals.h_: defines signals as enumerated constants, which are used as state machine triggers.
 *   _events.h_: defines events types, which are derived from RKH framework types.